Morningstar88/Kalki/README.md

 # Mission

 Our aim is to be the fastest environmental crowdfunding + green jobs aggregator in the East.
 Kickstarter and StartSomeGood have already done a fantastic job starting the crowdfunding industry.
 These two sites host projects and take payments.
-Fiverr and 104 are good athelping people find work.
-To build on their excellent initiative, we need to localize, specialize, and start at the micro-economy level.
+Fiverr and 104 are good at helping people find work.
+What next?
+To build on their initiative, we need to localize, specialize, and start at the micro-economy level.

 Why are we building Kalki?

 - **Start small** You can fundraise less than 100USD.
-Even 20USD is fine.)
+Even 20USD is fine.
+If you want a pair of drumsticks, or money to plant 3 trees, we'll help you.
 - **Cleaning the Earth** We want to pay people 300TWD/per hour to clean beaches, pick up plastic bottles, plant trees, and fix the environment.
 - **Localize*** We'll give you the software to run a Kalki node in your own town.
 It's totally free.
-- **Decentralized Open Source Network**.
+- **Open Source**.
 Take our software and do anything you want with it.
 The only limit is your imagination.
+- **Decentralized Network** Decentralized is not just a hispter buzzword.
+If you use our software, we don't have any control over you.
+Go crazy.
+Hopefully over 5 years, we can build a network of a few dozen, or a few hundred nodes.
 - **Increasing code literacy** (to use Kalki, you need some HTML, CSS and coding skills).
+If you want to learn coding and start to raise money, maybe we can help.

 ## Open Source Crowdfunding Network